cmatthew206/4180_Scoreboard/README.md

 A perma-proto board was used to solder the ground connections for the buttons together.
 A split ethernet cable was hooked up to each of the six pushbuttons and the common ground.
 This cable is then split again at the other end for connections on the pcb.
 ![Image](https://github.com/alankittel3/4180_Scoreboard/blob/master/pushbutton_panel_open.PNG?raw=true)

+## Phone Application
+The phone application used in the project demo is a modified version of the Adafruit Bluetooth Connect App for [Android](https://play.google.com/store/apps/details?id=com.adafruit.bluefruit.le.connect&hl=en_US) and [iOS](https://itunes.apple.com/us/app/adafruit-bluefruit-le-connect/id830125974?mt=8).

 ## Code Overview
 Explain basic breakdown of code, which files do what.
 Explain how to get started with programming in the Arduino IDE.

 ## Usage
-Demo video showing the usage of the pushbutton panel and phone application.
+YouTube demo video showing the usage of the pushbutton panel and phone application.
 [![Watch the video](https://img.youtube.com/vi/hk7W9WY6B-A/hqdefault.jpg)](https://www.youtube.com/watch?v=hk7W9WY6B-A)

 The functionality of the pushbutton panel is replicated via phone commands over a BLE connection.
-See the repo [here](https://www.sparkfun.com/products/14492) for a slightly different version of the Android application used in this project.